derriqo/PasswordLocker/README.md

 ## Testing the Application
 ---
-* To run the tests for the class file:
+* To run the tests for the application file:

-        $ python3.6 credentials_test.py
+        $ python3.6 credential_test.py

 ## Behaviour Driven Development